sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 accomplish `counter = counter + 1`.
 This is commonly referred to as 'syntactic sugar' - when a programming language has syntax that's deliberately designed to make code shorter/more semantic/easier to write.
 Ruby has a *ton* of syntactic sugar.
-JavaScript allows us to use this shorthand too; however, Ruby takes things a step further, providing this 'syntactic sugar' for a variety of operators, including `*`, `-`, and even `||`.
+[JavaScript allows us to use this shorthand for assignment too](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Assignment_Operators).
+Just like with JavaScript and other languages, you can combine assignment with many different operators like `*`, `-`, and even `||`.

 ```ruby
 [1] pry(main)> counter ||= 0          # counter = counter || 0